LioranGroups/.github/profile/README.md

 ## 🔹 Our Ventures

-**Lioran Groups** is structured into multiple divisions, each focused on a distinct area of innovation:
+**Lioran Group** is structured into multiple divisions, each focused on a distinct area of innovation:

 ### 1. **LCS — Lioran Cloud Services**
 Our **R&D and cloud services division**, responsible for: